How to process assets

 export default site;

-Then, we use function process() to process the CSS files.
-The function accepts an array of extensions that we want to process and a callback that receives all files matching with these extensions in the first argument.
-We use the function minifyCSS to modify the variable file.content, which is where the content is stored.
+Then, we use the function process() to process the CSS files.
+The function accepts an array with the file extensions that we want to process and a callback with all files matching with these extensions.
+We use the function minifyCSS with each file to modify the variable file.text, which is where the content is stored.

 Tip